asibahi/asibahi.github.io/content/thoughts/DRAFT - The Hanging Gardens Problem/index.md

 The main problem left is how to determine the proper size of the grid.
 It needs to be big enough to potentially accept any variation of the problem, but small enough that it does not cause a stack overflow.
 When I was experimenting with it, I tried a grid of size 31x31x31 and the Odin compiler warnned[^warning] me that it is so big it might cause said overflow.
 Or might just put it on the heap and let the OS take care of cleaning it from memory.

-[^warning]: `Declaration of 'grid' may cause a stack overflow due to its type 'Grid' having a size of 297912 bytes`
+[^warning]: "`Declaration of 'grid' may cause a stack overflow due to its type 'Grid' having a size of 297912 bytes`"

 ### Frankenstein's Monster